 Please note, part-time research study is also available.

-Within our School of Law, you will be allocated a supervisor whose role is to guide you through the different stages of your research degree.
+Within our Essex Law School, you will be allocated a supervisor whose role is to guide you through the different stages of your research degree.
 In some cases, you may have joint supervision by two members of our staff.

 The support provided by your supervisor is a key feature of your research student experience and you will have regular one-to-one meetings to discuss progress on your research.
 Initially, your supervisor will help you develop your research topic and plan.